For your tweets to go viral on Twitter takes a combination of science and style.

 Without any style even a well positioned tweet will fall flat.

-But with a tactfully written tweets your posts stand the best chance of spreading like wildfire.
+But when you combine the science of sharing tactfully written tweets your posts on Twitter stand a terrific chance of spreading like wildfire.

 The following fifteen traits of viral tweets are a distillation of the most important elements of getting more retweets with an infusion of scientific retweet data.